Trannosaurus/CMSC216/lecture/Strings.md

 ## methods

 ### strlen
-- returns the length of the string not counting the null byte
+- returns the length of the string not counting the null bytes
 - when the string is not initialized, the elements are null characters or garbage values, so when strlen is used the length is random

 ### strcmp